Title: How the AC Servicing Sector can Leverage Technology Improvements to Achieve Jobs, Growth and Sustainability

 Speakers will discuss challenges and opportunities for scaling out existing technologies and programs to the global scale, the possibility of accelerating ongoing work, and ways to leverage the power for the Protocol to equitably optimize benefits for all.
 Join our conversation for a look at the future of the Montreal Protocol.

-To register for this event click here For information please contact:
+To access the recording click here For information please contact:

 Ms. Trina Thorbjornsen